-Knowledge of using meeting and collaboration tools like Skype, Teams etc. to consult with clients on project ideas
+Knowledge of using meeting and collaboration tools like Skype, Teams etc., to consult with clients on project ideas

-Along with the skills, you also need to have a reliable computer, internet access, and necessary software to perform the job.
+Along with the skills, you also need to have a reliable computer, internet access, and the necessary software to perform the job.
 You may also need some money to pay for online courses and computer programs to get started.

 Follow the simple steps below to start working and earning on popular freelancing platforms: